 Dressing for All-Night Winter Stargazing

-With the heart of winter bearing down on New England in full attack mode, stargazing starts to sound a bit relentless and the idea becomes as remote as a sunny day at the beach.
-Though the cold temperatures and snowy landscape can be a cause for thermal concern, proper winter attire applied in the correct layered order can make for remarkably warm and cozy happiness out under the stars.
+As the New England late-autumn sets in, and with it, the cooler temps of winter, stargazing starts to sound a bit relentless and the idea becomes as remote as a sunny day at the beach.
+Though the cold temperatures and potentially snowy landscape can be a cause for thermal concern, proper winter attire applied in the correct layered order can make for remarkably warm and cozy happiness out under the stars.

 First, a few things to keep in mind.
 Most observatories are not heated and need to keep the inside of the building the same temperature as outside.
 As sadistic as this sounds, it is necessary to avoid heat rising out of the observatory roof which will cause optical distortions that the telescope will further magnify.
 This is similar to what happens when looking over a bonfire at bright objects beyond.
 The telescope and equipment must also match the outside air temperature, otherwise heat will rise out of the telescope causing the same optical distortions.
 Telescopes outside the observatory are completely exposed to the elements and so are their observers.
 A steady 3-5mph wind will make a cold night feel absolutely frigid, and can totally wreak havoc on your ability to keep warm.

 To do this we need to dress in layers, overlapping layers.
 Every article of clothing worn should be loose fitting and overlap at the edges with adjoining, loose fitting articles.
 Proper overlapping of layers will allow for heat to rise into the next article, eventually making its way to the top of your head.
 If heat is allowed to escape at any joint section, then the enclosed body part will quickly and surely become cold.
-A common example of this error is tucking jeans or pants into your boots.
-Bad idea!
+A common example of this error is tucking jeans or pants into your boots, which is a bad practice I often see visitors doing.
 Heat will rapidly rise out of your boot escaping into the atmosphere and your foot will most certainly become cold, quickly.
 By pulling your pants over the top of your boots, heat will rise from your boots into your pants instead of escaping into the outside air.
 This will keep an evenly heated zone and your foot will remain warm as rising heat will slow and stay in your boot long enough to maintain a steady temperature.

 Now the fun part, getting dressed for an excellent night of winter stargazing.
 Items needed: